t-foster/t-foster.github.io/StartingTesting.md

     * Mutation testing
 * Lessons learned
     * Set up Continuous integration / Continuous Deployment
-    * If you make changes to scripts/makefiles, change a test cases to intentionally fail and verify that the build still fails
+    * If you make changes to test case infrastructure, change a test cases to intentionally fail and verify that the build still fails
+        * Common example is once you have enough tests that an early failure scrolls off your terminal, so you add a pipe to tee command so that the logs get saved off, but the pipe quietly ignores the return value from the tests failing.
+So the failure does not propagate properly.
+Then later on a real failure starts occurring and you do not know about it.
+        * If you already have tests and are reading this for pure curiousity, go invert a test assertion so the test case fails, then see if the failure propagates properly to stop the build.
     * Isolate test cases properly
         * Write scripts to run each test case individually
         * Write scripts to find test case interdependencies